IvchenkoIO/django_with_oauth/resource_server/README.md

 ## Tests

-Tests were done manually by generating different tokens for the different modes and accessing the endpoint with a curl command while measuring the time.
+Tests were done manually by generating different tokens for the different modes and accessing the endpoint with a PowerShell's Invoke-WebRequest while measuring the time.
 After every test, the resource_server was restarted.
-Otherwise response times go down ~20%, which I would attribute to warmup effects such as cache hits.
+Otherwise response times go down ~20%, which could be attributed to warmup effects such as cache hits.
 If the resource server is left idle for a while, response time increases by about 0.2 seconds.
 In rare instances, access time was more than 3 seconds, which is very different from the usual 0.3 - 0.8 seconds.
 To achieve comparability, and since the purpose of these tests was the performance of the actual transformations, all tests were done exactly 30 seconds after restart.

 An example is pictured below:

 Go to: